Brachiopod: Reproduction and life cycle

 Lifespans range from 3 to over 30 years.
 Adults of most species are of one sex throughout their lives.
 The gonads are masses of developing gametes (ova or sperm), and most species have four gonads, two in each valve.
 Those of articulates lie in the channels of the mantle lobes, while those of inarticulates lie near the gut.
 Ripe gametes float into the main coelom and then exit into the mantle cavity via the metanephridia, which open on either side of the mouth.
 Most species release both ova and sperm into the water, but females of some species keep the embryos in brood chambers until the larvae hatch.

 The cell division in the embryo is radial (cells form in stacks of rings directly above each other), holoblastic (cells are separate, although adjoining) and regulative (the type of tissue into which a cell develops is controlled by interactions between adjacent cells, rather than rigidly within each cell).
 While some animals develop the mouth and anus by deepening the blastopore, a "dent" in the surface of the early embryo, the blastopore of brachiopods closes up, and their mouth and anus develop from new openings.

-The larvae of lingulids swim as plankton for months and are like miniature adults, with valves, mantle lobes, a pedicle that coils in the mantle cavity, and a small lophophore, which is used for both feeding and swimming.
+The larvae of lingulids (Lingulida and Discinida) are planktotrophic (feeding), and swim as plankton for months resembling miniature adults, with valves, mantle lobes, a pedicle that coils in the mantle cavity, and a small lophophore, which is used for both feeding and swimming.
 The larvae of craniids have no pedicle or shell.
 As the shell becomes heavier, the juvenile sinks to the bottom and becomes a sessile adult.
 The larvae of articulate species (Craniiformea and Rhynchonelliformea) are lecithotrophic (non-feeding) and live only on yolk, and remain among the plankton for only a few days.
 The Rhynchonelliformea larvae has three larval lobes, unlike the Craniiformea which only have two larval lobes.
 This type of larva has a ciliated frontmost lobe that becomes the body and lophophore, a rear lobe that becomes the pedicle, and a mantle like a skirt, with the hem towards the rear.
 On metamorphosing into an adult, the pedicle attaches to a surface, the front lobe develops the lophophore and other organs, and the mantle rolls up over the front lobe and starts to secrete the shell.
 In cold seas, brachiopod growth is seasonal and the animals often lose weight in winter.
 These variations in growth often form growth lines in the shells.
 Members of some genera have survived for a year in aquaria without food.